 Steam the mizuna in the wok just until the greens are wilted.
 Spread them in a serving bowl or on a platter, and put the reserved tofu, ham, and vegetables on top.
 Serve the dish with steamed rice.

 The oca skins lost most of their color with cooking.
 Can you see the little barely-pink chunks hiding among the tofu and ham cubes?

 The stir-fried oca tasted a lot like water chestnut, though less sweet.
 I cooked it until it was fork-tender, but Robert and I agreed we’d probably like it better cooked only briefly, so that it would stay crisp.

-In case you’d like to grow oca yourself, you can order starts from Nichols; they will be shipped in mid-March.
+In case you’d like to grow oca yourself, you can order starts from Nichols, Annie’s Annuals, or Raintree Nursery.
 To be sure your harvest is bigger than mine was, read this article from Mother Earth News.

 7 thoughts on “A Tart Little Tuber from the Andes”

 Hi Linda, great post as usual.
 I wonder if they would be good in the Sichuan classic stirfry, potato threads with jalapeno.
 Have you ever made it?
 The shreds of potato are cooked just ’til they’re al dente.
 It’s a great dish. – Jennifer